WrestleMania 37: SmackDown

 On the following SmackDown, Universal Champion Roman Reigns, along with Paul Heyman and Jey Uso, boasted about retaining his championship over Edge and Daniel Bryan.
 Reigns was then interrupted by Cesaro, who had a stare down with Reigns, and glanced at the Universal Championship.
 However, before Cesaro could speak, Reigns, Jey, and Heyman left the ring and departed backstage.
 Later backstage, Cesaro confronted Adam Pearce and Sonya Deville about facing Reigns that night, even as a non-title match.
 However, instead of Reigns, Cesaro faced Jey in the main event, which ended by disqualification when Seth Rollins interfered and attacked Cesaro, proclaiming that their rivalry was not over.
-The following week, instead of giving Cesaro a title match, Reigns gave Bryan one final opportunity at the title with the added stipulation that if Bryan lost, he would leave the SmackDown brand.
-Bryan agreed and the match occurred on the April 30 episode where Reigns retained.
-Bryan left WWE shortly after the match.
+The following week, instead of giving Cesaro a title match, Reigns gave Bryan one final opportunity at the title with the added stipulation that if Bryan lost, he would have to leave the SmackDown brand.
+Bryan agreed that the stipulation would be a Championship vs. Career match and it occurred on the April 30 episode, where Reigns retained.
+Bryan left SmackDown shortly after the match.

 On the May 7 episode of SmackDown, Cesaro faced and defeated Seth Rollins in a rematch to earn a Universal Championship match against Roman Reigns at WrestleMania Backlash.
 Cesaro was unsuccessful in winning the title, and was attacked by Rollins after the match.
 They had another rematch at Hell in a Cell that Rollins won.
 The two had one further match on the July 9 episode of SmackDown, where Rollins again defeated Cesaro, which was also a qualifying match for the men's Money in the Bank ladder match.

 After being absent since WrestleMania 37, Edge made his return to SmackDown on the June 25 episode and attacked Roman Reigns and Jimmy Uso, who had since returned from injury.
 Edge was then granted a rematch for the Universal Championship at Money in the Bank, this time as a one-on-one match that he was originally supposed to have at WrestleMania.
 At the event, Reigns retained after interference from Seth Rollins, who lost the men's Money in the Bank ladder match earlier that night, and felt like Edge cut in line in front of him.
 This eventually led to a match between Edge and Rollins being scheduled for SummerSlam.